 Can I get a partial refund for the time that I missed if I don’t attend all classes or I registered late?

 How do I drop a course?

 Call Enrollment Services at 978-556-3700.
-If you have registered online (when available) then you should drop your course through the online registration site.
+If you have registered online then you should drop your course through the online registration site; it is recommended that you check your schedule online to confirm the course no longer appears in your schedule.
 Please note our refund policy.

 When can/should I register for a noncredit course?

 You should register as early as possible for courses!
 Some classes fill quickly.
 Courses also have minimum enrollments so we encourage you to register early to ensure the course will run.
 Seats are filled on a first come, first served basis and registrations are accepted until a course is full or the class begins, whichever happens first.

 Can I register for a class that has already started?